synchronizer-api/quickstart/case-studies/deardoc.md

 ## About DearDoc

-[DearDoc](https://getdeardoc.com) builds growth tools for private practices — AI chat, review management, and high-conversion websites.
+[DearDoc](https://getdeardoc.com) builds growth tools for private practices such as AI chat, review management, and high-conversion websites.
 Their AI chat product drives thousands of high-intent patient leads every month.

 The challenge?
 Those leads still required **manual entry** into each practice’s **Practice Management System (PMS)**,  Dentrix, Eaglesoft, Open Dental, and others, creating bottlenecks and wasted time.